On the structure of Ricci shrinkers: Introduction

-where $\boldsymbol{\mu}=\boldsymbol{\mu}(g,1)$ is the functional of Perelman.
-Note that $f$ always achieves a minimum somewhere.
+In light of the work of Cao-Zhou~\cite{CaoZhou10}, $f$ always achieves a minimum somewhere.
 By $(M,p,g,f)$ we mean a Ricci shrinker $(M,g,f)$ such that $f$ achieves its minimum at point $p$.
 For more necessary background and setup of Ricci shrinkers, we refer the readers to the introduction of Cao~\cite{Cao09} and Kotschwar-Wang~\cite{KW15}.

-On the one hand, Ricci shrinkers are natural generalization of Einstein manifolds with positive scalar curvature.
-On the other hand, Ricci shrinkers are models of the finite time singularities of the Ricci flow.
-Staying on the intersection of two important subjects, Ricci shrinkers have attracted a lot of attentions.
-Note that Ricci shrinkers up to dimension $3$ are completely classified(c.f.Cao-Chen-Zhu~\cite{CCZ08} and the introduction of Munteanu-Wang~\cite{MW16}).
+On the one hand, Ricci shrinkers are a natural generalization of Einstein manifolds with positive scalar curvature.
+On the other hand, Ricci shrinkers are models of the finite-time singularities of the Ricci flow, see \cite{Na10}\cite{EMT11}\cite{MM15}, etc. Staying at the intersection of two important subjects, Ricci shrinkers have attracted a lot of attention.
+Note that Ricci shrinkers up to dimension $3$ are completely classified (cf. Cao-Chen-Zhu~\cite{CCZ08} and the introduction of Munteanu-Wang~\cite{MW16}).
 A logical next step is to classify Ricci shrinkers in dimension

 which is a default assumption throughout this paper.
-However, even the classification of 4-dimensional Einstein manifolds is far away from being complete, not to mention high dimensional Ricci shrinkers.
-Therefore, it seems more realistic to develop uniform estimates for the Ricci shrinkers, which is the aim of this paper.
+However, even the classification of 4-dimensional Einstein manifolds is far from being complete, not to mention high dimensional Ricci shrinkers.
+Therefore, it seems more realistic to develop uniform estimates for the Ricci shrinkers, which is this paper's aim.

 \begin{theorem}[\textbf{Weak-compactness of the moduli of Ricci shrinkers}] Let $(M_i^m, p_i, g_i,f_i)$ be a sequence of Ricci shrinkers.
 Let $d_i$ be the length structure induced by $g_i$.
 By passing to a subsequence if necessary, we have